This page provides information about notifying DMV when you need to change your address on a driver license, ID card

 If your address sticker is mutilated or has become illegible and you still reside at the same address, you can request a replacement sticker at no cost by calling DMV at (503) 945-5000 or by submitting a driver-related online inquiry

-, specifying what it is you need and why in the "Enter your question, request, comment" area (Step 3B) of the form.
+, specifying what it is you need and why.
 Note: There is no online system available for requesting a replacement address sticker, and submitting an address change to an address already on file will not trigger the production of a new address sticker.

 |Updating Your Vehicle Registration Card|